mehmetsen80/cbcommercesymfonybundle/README.md

 ## Installing

-Download the bundle with your composer
+Update your composer with the bundle library and version

 ```
-composer require msen/coinbase-commerce-symfony-bundle
+{
+    "require": {
+        "msen/coinbase-commerce-symfony-bundle": "^0.3"
+    }
+}
 ```

 ## Configure Service